hexalang/Hexa/docs/reference.md

 ### Unions

 Unions are a way to store different types of data in the same variable.
-Work on any platform, normally stored as `Any` but the exact implementation is platform-dependent.
-Enables JSON access and mixed types coming from the foreign languages.
+They work on any platform, normally stored as `Any` but the exact implementation is platform-dependent.
+Enables JSON access and mixed types coming from foreign languages.

 ```hexa
 @union